nathanbraun/nathanbraun-com/content/voting.md

 their rank order of preference (Amash, Biden, Trump) but also the intensity of that rank (super high, meh, none).

-It also penalizes extreme, inflexible preferences but giving you less votes overall.
+It also penalizes extreme, inflexible preferences by giving you less votes overall.

 ## votesquared.com